 - Determine to apply UE based Sidelink Positioning or Network based SL Positioning.

-- Determine to use both Ranging/SL Positioning and Uu absolute Positioning to obtain the location results.
+- Determine to use both Ranging/SL Positioning and Uu absolute Positioning based on the QoS requirement to obtain the location results (e.g. relative locations or distances and/or directions related to the UEs as defined in clause 4.4).

+- Determine to use Uu absolute Positioning to obtain the location results (as defined in clause 4.4) when the Ranging/SL Positioning fails.

 - Determine that Target UE or LMF selects Located UE.